 Foreshore Health & Safety

 Working on the tidal Thames can be a risky business, but following a few health and safety rules means that you can protect yourself from potential hazards.
 Each foreshore site is different, and each group of people working there will have different abilities and requirements.
-As part of our work on the foreshore, we carry out risk assessments before we work on all our sites, and we will give FROG members working on site a full induction to each site before work starts.
+As part of our work on the foreshore, we carry out risk assessments before we work on all our sites, and we will give all participants a full induction to each site before the activity begins.
 The risk assessment helps us decide if the areas we want to work in are safe enough, and allows us to decide whether we can go ahead with site visits.
-The health and safety checklist is a useful baseline for any activty on the foreshore.
+The health and safety checklist is a useful baseline for any activity on the foreshore.

 There are a number of potential hazards working near the river Thames – safe access to site; the risk of being caught by the tide and at worst, drowning; slips, trips and falls; injury caused by vegetation such as brambles, giant hogweed and nettles; the danger from discarded hypodermic needles; risk of injury from equipment and illness from contaminated water – and this list is not exhaustive!
-It is essential that every FROG member has undertaken a full health and safety induction.
-All the TDP staff hold first aid certificates, and will be the nominated first aiders for the foreshore events when present.
+It is essential that every Thames Discovery Volunteer has undertaken a full health and safety induction, which we cover as part of our FROG Training.

 A Few Essentials to Remember: